AleksandrBut/NoviSign-test-task/README.md

 ### Implementation details

+App can be started by running ```docker-compose up -d ```.
+App will be exposed to port 8080, Kafka server - to port 29092

 Kafka topics are created during initialization of containers and are called **image** (holds messages about actions with images) and **slideshow** (holds messages about actions with slideshows)